Search

 To achieve church growth, one must commit to biblical preaching, evangelism, regular worship, loving fellowship, and sacrificial service, as outlined in this insightful sermon.

-The First Christmas Gifts Do I Have to Attend Every Worship Service?
-Divine Desire The Religion of Desire Who Wrote the Bible?
-The Power of Praise The Joy of Church Attendance The Royal Priests What You Should 'Get' Out of Church The Changeless Role of Women Immovable Cheese Use the System!
-The History of Baptism Response Killers
+The First Liberated Woman Do I Have to Attend Every Worship Service?
+Divine Desire The First Christmas Gifts Who Wrote the Bible?
+The Religion of Desire The Royal Priests The Power of Praise The Joy of Church Attendance Use the System!
+The Changeless Role of Women What You Should 'Get' Out of Church Immovable Cheese The History of Baptism 7 Steps to Successful Church Growth

 The Half-Full Church